 \subsection{Concluding Remarks}

 This study has presented a comprehensive evaluation of flow matching models for tabular data synthesis, comparing them with state-of-the-art diffusion-based approaches.
-Our results demonstrate that flow matching—particularly TabbyFlow—consistently achieves higher utility than diffusion baselines, while disclosure risk follows patterns determined by the empirical relationship between model fidelity and privacy exposure, rather than optimisation for risk reduction.
-Across diverse datasets, the OT trajectory consistently achieves balanced performance with high utility and reduced sensitivity to integration time, while the VP trajectory enhances privacy protection with lower risk at the expense of some utility.
-In practice, trajectory selection should be guided by specific application requirements.
+Flow matching, particularly TabbyFlow, achieves higher utility across datasets, while disclosure risk follows patterns determined by the empirical relationship between model utility and privacy, rather than optimisation for risk reduction.
+OT trajectories provide a strong default with stable utility and low sensitivity to integration time, whereas VP typically lowers risk at some utility cost, so the choice should depend on application requirements.

-TabbyFlow further distinguishes itself through its computational efficiency, achieving competitive results with less function evaluations (NFEs).
-In practice, we recommend the OT path as the default configuration, with early stopping ($0.9 \leq t_{\text{ode}} < 1.0$) and 64–128 NFEs to balance between synthetic data quality and computational cost.
-Even ultra-low settings (4-8 NFEs) remain viable for resource-constrained environments.

-The introduction of stochasticity via SDE solvers produced nuanced outcomes.
-While SDE formulations theoretically preserve marginal distributions, empirical performance varied between datasets.
-In several cases, SDE sampling simultaneously improved utility and reduced risk, demonstrating that stochastic dynamics can act as a beneficial regulariser or enhance exploration of the data space.
-However, these benefits were not universal, indicating that the effectiveness of SDE is context-dependent.
-Therefore, SDE-based sampling should be considered an optional empirical extension, subject to dataset-specific validation.

-Overall, flow matching with the OT paths emerges as an efficient approach to tabular data synthesis.
-Future work could explore hybrid trajectories, incorporate formal privacy guarantees such as differential privacy, and investigate more thoroughly the dataset-specific factors that drive the effectiveness of both ODE and SDE solvers.
+TabbyFlow is also computationally efficient, reaching competitive performance with fewer function evaluations.
+We recommend OT with earlier integration time ($0.9 \le t_{\text{ode}} < 1.0$) and 64–128 NFEs as a practical trade-off between quality and computational cost, with 4–8 NFEs remaining usable in resource-constrained settings.
+SDE sampling can sometimes improve both utility and risk, but its benefits are dataset-dependent, so it is best treated as an optional extension validated per dataset.

+Overall, both latent-space and data-space flow matching (including variational formulations) are effective for tabular synthesis in our study.
+Future work should expand evaluation beyond census-style tables to higher-dimensional domains (for example, health or genomics), study mixed continuous–categorical generation more directly (including hybrid conditional and discrete FM~\citep{gat2024discreteflowmatching}), and incorporate formal privacy protection such as differential privacy or federated learning~\citep{Little2023federated} for sensitive deployments.